BeauchampJ/StockAnalysis/README.md

 - - Main file that covers bulk of content found in repository
 - csv_files
 - - Folder where the user can drop csv files
+- dataSave
+- - Save location for graphs and data tables created